"So that's their plan? They wanna put Krang's face up there and scare the country into submission!"

 - Neil Cicierega's BRODYQUEST has the Adrien Brody Wave replacing various landmarks, including the face of the Sphinx, the faces of Barack and Michelle Obamas and the Blue Marble photo of the Earth, with Adrien Brody faces.

-- Another Futurama example: The statue of Abe Lincoln in his DC Memorial was at some point replaced with that of an alien conqueror sitting on a throne of human skulls.
+- The statue of Abe Lincoln in his DC Memorial was at some point replaced with that of an alien conqueror sitting on a throne of human skulls.

 - The Fairly OddParents episode/TV movie "Abra-Catastrophe!" has Crocker doing this not only to Rushmore, but to the sphinx and the Eiffel Tower — which doesn't even have a face!
 Early in the same storyline, Mount Rushmore was transformed to have Gorilla versions of the Presidents when monkeys took over the world.

-- There's another episode where the Turtles go to a future ruled by Shredder and the Statue of Liberty has been changed to a statue of Shredder holding up a laser gun.
+- There's an episode where the Turtles go to a future ruled by Shredder and the Statue of Liberty has been changed to a statue of Shredder holding up a laser gun.

-- In the original series of The Transformers, Megatron replaces the Empire State Building with a cybernetic likeness, featuring Optimus Prime's severed gun-wielding arm on the very top.
+- In the original series, Megatron replaces the Empire State Building with a cybernetic likeness, featuring Optimus Prime's severed gun-wielding arm on the very top.
 During the same era, the comic books featured a story wherein the Battlechargers (imagine Beavis And Butthead as Decepticons and you're close) begin painting several national landmarks in alien graffiti that translates into ?humans are wimps!?
 Among the sites tagged are Mt.
 Rushmore and the Statue of Liberty.

 - Played with in the episode "Triple Takeover", where Starscream and the Triple Changers carve their own counterpart to Rushmore (in a previously unaltered cliff-face in the middle of the desert), with visages of Megatron and themselves.
 Then they destroy the Megatron face.

-- In the series finale of Fantastic Four (the 1990s Marvel Action Hour adaptation), Dr. Doom gained cosmic power; on his rampage across the globe, he transformed the Statue of Liberty into a statue of himself.
+- In the series finale, Dr. Doom gained cosmic power; on his rampage across the globe, he transformed the Statue of Liberty into a statue of himself.

 - One version of the opening has the FF themselves turning Rushmore into self-portraiture.